Flagship · 01 · 2025 — in production

 The single input

 The thing that took the longest to land wasn't the AI — it was the input field.
-Every existing competitor opens with a template gallery and a thirty-field wizard.
+Almost every competitor opens with a template gallery and a thirty-field wizard.
 We open with one box.
 Type the event.
 The form behind it is generated dynamically based on what was extracted.

 Invuna's generation flow